Dehypnotic/comfyui-numbered-text/README.md

 Pick a text divison via the index and output only that text’s content (without the optional “n. ” prefix).
 Alternatively select several text divisions and an optional separator.

 I find it useful for prompts.
 You get a new idea, hit enter and start anew without discarding the old, select, go back, combine.
 Or you can load/paste a list of frequently used prompts and save/copy them for later use.
-Can also be useful in combination with a save node for several disk locations.
-And probably other use cases.
+May also be useful in combination with a save node for several disk locations, etc.

 <img width="604" height="454" alt="image" src="https://github.com/user-attachments/assets/8bbd5670-3355-4150-89e3-5320e45b5bbd" />